Medicine is the science and practice of establishing the diagnosis, prognosis, treatment, and prevention of disease.

 Hyperactivity Disorder Case Study

 The issue of dressing the kids was sticky on the news last week.
-First, Carolyn Riley, mother of a four-year-old boy who had been diagnosed with an attention deficit / hyperactivity disorder and bipolar disorder, was convicted of second-degree murder for her daughter’s overdose with Psychiatric drugs.
-The next day, doctors have proposed revisions to the “bible” of psychiatry, DSM-IV, in order to reduce the number of children diagnosed as
+First, Carolyn Riley, mother of a four-year-old boy who had been diagnosed with attention-deficit/hyperactivity disorder and bipolar disorder, was convicted of second-degree murder for her daughter’s overdose of Psychiatric drugs.
+The next day, doctors proposed revisions to the “bible” of psychiatry, DSM-IV, in order to reduce the number of children diagnosed as bipolar and treated with potent

 Read More